YOTOV-LIMITED/support/site/docs.md

         </p>

         <h3 id="yaml-inheritance"><a href="#yaml-inheritance" class="anchor">&infin;</a> Inheritance</h3>
-        <p>Repository configuration inherits and overrides the content found in the teams codecov.yml and the default configuration provided by Codecov.</p>
+        <p>Repository configuration inherits and overrides the content found in the teams !!!!! do you mean team's?? !!!! codecov.yml and the default configuration provided by Codecov.</p>
         <div class="ui small steps">
           <div class="step">
             <div class="content">